rpihlak/anagrams/README.md

 where `<path-to-dictionary>` is a path to a Windows-1257 encoded dictionary and `<word>` is an UTF-8 encoded word.
 The program is designed to find anagrams from the dictionary found on http://www.eki.ee/tarkvara/wordlist/lemmad.zip.

+## Prebuilt executable

+The prebuilt executable for is available in [bin](./bin) directory.
+The prebuilt executable is tested on Ubuntu 18.04, Ubuntu 16.04 and Debian Stretch.